 However, have you thought about whether you configured your password appropriately or not?
 I am pretty sure not.
 Most of us, always use accounts with similar passwords.
 It is sane to think that there are so many accounts we have.
 And we would not be able to remember so many passwords if we made them complex.
 However, if we do not then we are prone to threat.
 This is what Cyber Security is to understand; in case we do not keep our passwords separate from each other then we are in trouble.
 Given the amounts of accounts we have, it is hardly easy to remember the password for all of them.
 But there are solutions which we can use.
 But it will not matter even then unless we know that we need to keep all our account passwords separate.

 Why should we create strong and complex passwords

 The reason we should create strong passwords is to be safe from cyber threats.
 Now imagine you have the same password for your bank account, for your mail account and for other accounts.
 So by any chance, if a hacker is getting access to one of those accounts then your whole system is going to get corrupted.
 Not to mention, the bank account details are having the same password so they will have access to your finance as well.
-You might have had your life savings stored there but it will be gone in a jiffy.
+You might have had your life savings stored there but they will be gone in a jiffy.
 We do not want to have such situations.
 No one should have had to go through such situations.

-Another big exposure we have to cyber threat is to use the same passcode or pin code for all our bank ATMs.
+Another big exposure we have to cyber threats is using the same passcode or pin code for all our bank ATMs.
 No matter what, we should never do that.
-None of our keys or passwords should be same for two ATMs.
+None of our keys or passwords should be the same for two ATMs.
 Now that we are using UPI pins for every transaction we use.
 It is also advised that we should not keep two UPI pins for two bank accounts the same.
 That not only exposes us to further security and cyber threats it is also making us vulnerable to the fact that if one person has access to one of your accounts, then they would have access to all of your accounts.